DerSarco/MagicCards/readme.md

 ### Hello!

-This is my code challenge for Hiberus, i used the "Magic The Gathering" API, it has 3 screens:
+This is my code challenge for (?), i used the "Magic The Gathering" API, it has 3 screens:

  - Welcome View
  - Card List View